razterizer/applaudio/README.md

 * A light-weight library that doesn't contribute much to your executable file size.
 Also less code to read.
 * Modern C++ (C++20) that make the code easier to read and understand.
 * Cross-platform, so that you can run it on as many farily famous platforms as possibles.
 Temple OS will probably never be supported, but I intend to make a backend for BSD distros / OSS in the future.
 Perhaps I'll even add mobile OS backends in the future too.
+* Standalone audio lib.
+No other dependencies except for system headers.

 ## Structure